SUICIDE OR SURVIVE

 What is the WRAP Programme?

-WRAP (Wellness Recovery Action Plan) is a 2.5-day programme that helps you develop your own personally tailored Wellness Action Plan that you can use on a day-to-day basis to manage your wellness and that you can use if you become unwell to restore it.
+WRAP (Wellness Recovery Action Plan) is a 2 day programme that helps you develop your own personally tailored Wellness Action Plan that you can use on a day-to-day basis to manage your wellness and that you can use if you become unwell to restore it.

 WRAP Programme Upcoming Events

-If you would like to come along to one of our WRAP Programmes but don’t see a date suitable below – please register your interest below and we will keep you informed on upcoming WRAPs in your community!
+If you would like to come along to one of our WRAP Programmes but don’t see a date suitable on the programme calendar – please register your interest below and we will keep you informed on upcoming WRAPs in your community!

 WRAP Programme Information

-The programme runs over 2 1/2 days and participants will take away:
+The programme runs over 2 days and participants will:

 - Empower participants to make appropriate choices in terms of their day to day lives and more particularly in times of emotional crisis